japila-books/apache-spark-internals/docs/SparkContext-creating-instance-internals.md

 ## <span id="postEnvironmentUpdate"> postEnvironmentUpdate

 `postEnvironmentUpdate` is called that posts SparkListener.md#SparkListenerEnvironmentUpdate[SparkListenerEnvironmentUpdate] message on scheduler:LiveListenerBus.md[] with information about Task Scheduler's scheduling mode, added jar and file paths, and other environmental details.
-They are displayed in web UI's spark-webui-environment.md[Environment tab].

 ## <span id="postApplicationStart"> postApplicationStart